Israel–European Union relations: Open issues

-Lawsuit to disclose EU funding of Israeli NGOs

-NGO monitor filed a lawsuit at the beginning of 2010 claiming they had identified over USD 48 million allocated to Israeli and Palestinian NGOs by the European Commission.
-The lawsuit required the European Union to release details of its funding of Israeli NGOs.
-In 2012, the European Court of Justice dismissed the lawsuit citing "public security", "privacy" and "commercial interests" in denying the information request.

 Inter-relation with Middle East peace process policy

 The European Union attaches great importance to the finding of a just and final settlement to the Arab–Israeli conflict and supports initiatives to further the Israeli–Palestinian peace process, through the role of the Special Envoy for the Middle East Peace Process through its involvement in support of the Quartet (EU, US, Russia, UN), its programmes of humanitarian and other assistance for Palestinians in the West Bank and the Gaza Strip, by virtue of the commitments entered into by Israel, the Palestinian Authority and the EU in the European Neighbourhood Policy Action Plans, as well as through programmes for civil society and people-to-people contacts.
 The EU is also the largest donor of aid to the Palestinian autonomous areas.

 The EU has been more critical of Israel and more supportive of the Palestinians than the US.
 The general position of the EU is that a Palestinian state should be based on the 1967 borders with land swaps, Jerusalem should be divided and become the capital of both states, and a negotiated settlement be found for the Palestinian refugee issue, although member states have sometimes been divided on these issues.
 However, all EU states universally consider Israeli settlements illegal under international law.
 The EU has insisted that it will not recognize any changes to the 1967 borders other than those agreed between the parties.
 Israel's settlement program has, thus, led to tensions.
 The most difficult of these issues, however, is Jerusalem.
 Israel has insisted that the city will remain its undivided capital, and is fiercely opposed to its re-division.
 Israel does not regard Jewish neighborhoods in East Jerusalem as settlements, while the EU does.
 East Jerusalem has been a de facto part of Israel following Israel's unilateral annexation of the area, while the EU, along with the rest of the international community, regards it as occupied territory subject to negotiations.
 The EU has frequently criticized Jewish construction in East Jerusalem.

 In 2008, during the French presidency of the Council, the European Union strived to increase co-operation with the US on Middle-Eastern issues, inter alia with a view to coordinating common pressures on Israel.
 In late 2009 and 2010, a Swedish-drafted EU paper called for Jerusalem to be divided and become the joint capital of Israel and a Palestinian state, and criticized Israel's building in East Jerusalem.
 The draft was met with Israeli opposition and was eventually not adopted.